Alp Arslan: Battle of Manzikert (1071)

 En route to fight the Fatimids in Syria in 1068, Alp Arslan invaded the Byzantine Empire.
 The Emperor Romanos IV Diogenes, assuming command in person, met the invaders in Cilicia.
 In three arduous campaigns, the Turks were defeated in detail and driven across the Euphrates in 1070.
-The first two campaigns were conducted by the emperor himself, while the third was directed by Manuel Comnenos, great-uncle of Emperor Manuel Comnenos.
-During this time, Arslan gained the allegiance of Rashid al-Dawla Mahmud, the Mirdasid emir of Aleppo.
+The first two campaigns were conducted by the emperor himself, while the third was directed by Manuel Komnenos, the brother of future emperor Alexios I Komnenos.
+During this time, Alp Arslan gained the allegiance of Rashid al-Dawla Mahmud, the Mirdasid emir of Aleppo.